Goal 4 Overview

 State-funded grant programs: These are typically defined in statute and administered by a designated state agency.
 The Colorado Lab is examining the data use requirements of state-funded grant programs across a variety of departments and has identified legislation as the key leverage point for change.
 We are developing guidance for legislators about how to structure grant programs to encourage grantee use of data for learning while right-sizing reporting for accountability.

 Philanthropic funders: Philanthropy has significantly more discretion about what they require of grantees.
-There is an appetite among some to reduce burden on grantees while increasing grantee capacity.
-In collaboration with Philanthropy Colorado, the Colorado Lab is adopting a community of practice (COP) approach to enhancing funder capacity to support grantees’ use of data for learning.
+There is an appetite among some to reduce the burden on grantees while increasing grantee capacity.
+In partnership with Philanthropy Colorado and ResultsLab, we are using a community of practice approach to provide funders and nonprofits with a safe space and dedicated time to collaboratively explore pathways that move the sector away from viewing evaluation as compliance and control to a place of trust and shared evidence building.

 Goal 4 Actionability

 Funders wield substantial power to increase grantee use of data for continuous improvement by modifying their reporting requirements and who they reward with continued funding.
-If state- and philanthropic-funded grant programs expect grantees to use data for learning, this will provide the impetus for moving evidence-based decision making within grantee organizations from a “nice to have” to “business as usual.”
+If state- and philanthropic-funded grant programs expect grantees to use data for learning, this will provide the impetus for moving EBDM within grantee organizations from a “nice to have” to “business as usual.”

 Get Involved